 When disaster strikes, hunger and malnutrition are not far behind.
 CARE is on the ground in crisis areas to provide lifesaving food, nutrition and medical care.

-WE: CARE USER GUIDE
+1 CARE USER GUIDE

 CARE USER GUIDE

 Discover your tools for creating lasting change with CARE.

 Violence is making the hunger crisis in Mali worse.